pudly/schmopera-hugo/content/articles/tweaking-the-brothers-grimm-in-oper-frankfurt-s-hänsel-und-gretel.md

 > Every good fairy tale has a teachable moral, and this evening's was one for many of today's opera directors: don't mess with a story that works.

-The siblings cruise through typical staging: bickering, dancing, and finally making enough ruckus that their mother, who they seem to have dreamed into existence, accidently nudges the last morsel of food – a (strangely unbreakable) jug of milk – off the counter.
+The siblings cruise through typical staging: bickering, dancing, and finally making enough ruckus that their mother, who they seem to have dreamed into existence, accidentally nudges the last morsel of food – a (strangely unbreakable) jug of milk – off the counter.
 The mother exiles the children to the woods as punishment.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1550428267/media/2019/02/447FrankfurtHG2014.jpg){{% /md %}}